Beauty and the Baker: Reception

 The series has been well-received by critics.
 Haaretz newspaper described it as "a great series" and that the "secret of the charm lies in the genre."

-For years, the Israeli comedy drama has insisted on reinventing the wheel each time (or copying someone else’s wheel).

 Perhaps the most popular and ancient genre (from “Daphnis and Chloe” to “The Taming of the Shrew,” not to mention “When Harry Met Sally...”), it’s the genre most lacking in Israeli culture throughout the generations."

 In the United Kingdom where the series is broadcast on Channel 4, The Daily Telegraph praised the series, writing that "aside from being a hugely entertaining, frivolous romantic comedy on the surface, the show has a grittier side which will appeal to a British audience."

 Walter Iuzzolino acquired the series for Walter Presents, a Channel 4 streaming service of foreign language TV drama and comedy.
 Iuzzolino spoke about the series to The Jewish Chronicle, "On the one hand, it's a shamelessly commercial piece, with all the classic ingredients of a typical love story.
 However, I think there's an honesty about it which really resonated with me.
 The underlying themes are sophisticated, particularly regarding the notion of family.
 She [Noa] lives in a vacuum of no relations and he lives surrounded by these noisy Sicilian types who I love!
 To me, it painted the portrait of a community and bonds that are really lovely.
 I think it gives the series a lot of [weight]."